How these 10 companies are using AI for customer service

 Tithely makes it easy for churches to accept donations online, with a mobile app, or through text.
 With a fully remote customer support team and no centralized system, Tithely was struggling to ensure alignment on tasks and schedules.

-The impact was undeniable.
-Tithely’s most productive agents saw an 11% improvement in average handle time for email and a 26% improvement for chat.
-Power users increased case solves by 23% for email and an impressive 205% for chat.
-These power users also became internal champions for efficiency, helping train other employees on best practices and transforming the way Tithely approached customer support.
+As a result, the most productive agents saw an 11% improvement in average handle time for email and a 26% improvement for chat, while power users increased case solves by an impressive 205% for chat.

 10. aXcelerate